Laos Special Experience Trekking To Remote Area - 14 Days

-Trekking distance up to: 6 hours Difficulty: Medium
+Trekking distance up to 6 hours Difficulty: Medium

-The next two days exploring is Ecotourism at its best!
+The next two days of exploring are Ecotourism at its best!
 It’s perfect for those seeking a true experience of the Laos rainforest.
 Journey through some of the most stunning scenery in the Nam Kat Protected Rain Forest Area.
-Cross rivers and streams, trek through dense forest and experience true natural beauty.
-It is predominantly spent trekking through the forest and mountains of pristine trees and designed for moderately active people who love getting into the great outdoors.
+Cross rivers and streams, trek through dense forests, and experience true natural beauty.
+It is predominantly spent trekking through the forest and mountains of pristine trees and is designed for moderately active people who love getting into the great outdoors.
 Departing from the resort at around 9:00, trek uphill to Houay Soum waterfall.
 This waterfall has two levels and a chance to walk under the falls.
 A refreshing swim is always a good option to help cool down.
-Trek onwards to a part of the park famous for its many bee hives.
+Trek onwards to a part of the park famous for its many beehives.
 This will take about one hour and will be followed by a lunch break.
 Note: this activity mostly takes place during the dry season from November to May.

 Dinner and overnight at the Tree House

-DAY 7 - Phoupapak Mountain - Sightseeing the Wildlife ( B , L , D )
+DAY 7 - Phoupapak Mountain - Sightseeing the Wildlife ( B, L, D )

-Trekking distance up to: 5 hours Difficulty: Medium
+Trekking distance up to 5 hours Difficulty: Medium

 This morning, after breakfast, depart around 08:30 and delve further into the densely forested mountainside.
-Whilst trekking, there will be an opportunity to see animal tracks from monkeys, squirrels and a variety of birds.
+Whilst trekking, there will be an opportunity to see animal tracks from monkeys, squirrels, and a variety of birds.
 It may be possible to spot monkeys that venture out of the high canopy looking for food.
 After lunch, continue trekking downhill, reaching the resort around 17:00.